platocrat/personality-lab/README.md

 9. Next, [choose a systemd unit file](https://caddyserver.com/docs/running#unit-files) based on your use case.

     > NOTE: This involves copying the file contents from [`caddy.service`](https://github.com/caddyserver/dist/blob/master/init/caddy.service) and then pasting it into the `/etc/systemd/system/caddy.service` file.
-To ensure that you can write to the file, sure to use `vim`, like so:
+To ensure that you can write to the file, sure to use `sudo vim`, like so:
     >
     > ```zsh
-    > vim /etc/systemd/system/caddy.service
+    > sudo vim /etc/systemd/system/caddy.service
     > ```
     >
     > Then, paste in the file contents from `dist/int/caddy.service` and save the file.